HudsonAlpha/STEVE/README.md

 3. Variant evaluation - runs the models and predicts whether a variant is a false positive or true positive

 ## Feature Extraction
 The first step is to extract features from the true positive and false positive variant calls.
 Currently, any new "pipeline" (consisting of an aligner and a variant caller) will require its own set of features.
-This is because each variant caller produces its own set of metrics, some of which are shared and some of which are not.
+This is because each variant caller produces its own set of metrics, many of which are not shared between callers.
 Additionally, the method by which the metrics are calculated may vary from caller to caller.
 The scripts in this pipeline assume that the full "pipeline" has already been run and the outputs are in a standardized location.
 Whenever a new variant caller is used, there may be multiple updates necessary to handle the caller.
 Here is the summary of where to check:

 1. Check `scripts/model_metrics.json` to determine whether a newly-defined model should be made or an old one copied.
 2. If any new statistics need to be copied, they should be added to the appropriate `CALL` or `INFO` sections in the file.
+Updates to the `scripts/ExtractFeatures.py` may be necessary.
 3. If any new `MUNGED` statistics are added, the code within `scripts/ExtractFeatures.py`, function `getVariantFeatures(...)` will need to be modified to handle a custom-processed feature.

 ## Model Training
-Once the features are extracted for a model, the data is split at a 50:50 ratio in traing and testing datasets while preserving sample labels.
+Once the features are extracted for a model, the data is split at a 50:50 ratio in training and testing datasets while preserving sample labels.
 The training data is then used for a leave-one-sample-out cross-validation (CV) that also performs hyperparameter selection simultaneously.
 After CV is complete, the final model is trained on the entire training set and evaluated on the entire testing set.
 The following command will run the full training pipeline (feature extraction and model training) for all aligners and callers:

 ```
-python3 RunTrainingPipeline.py -t -x [slids]
+python3 RunTrainingPipeline.py -t -x [samples.json]
 ```

 ## Variant Evaluation